9 Best Podcast Headphones for Amateur and Pro Setups

 The sound is spacious and on the natural side without allowing any appreciate levels of ambient noise to get in.
 There’s good bass and treble definition and a superior clarity whether you’re listening to music or conversations.

-Surprisingly enough, these are low to mid-priced headphones.
+Surprisingly enough, these are low to medium-priced headphones.
 Although they may not be the most durable headphones to come out of a Beyerdynamic factory, they sound impressive for the money.
 Still, they’re not for everyone.
 Without enough power to drive them, you may not be able to get along with your guests and co-hosts well enough.

 6. Tascam TH-02